 Aug.
 22 a 50th Anniversary celebration of SUNY Cortland use was held.
-Speakers included President Bitterbaum, Steve Broyles, Lisa Court, Jay Cummings, Lynne Parks Hoffman '68, Doug Pens '67, M '71 and Rob Rubendall.
+Speakers included President Erik Bitterbaum, Steve Broyles, Lisa Court, Jay Cummings, Lynne Parks Hoffman '68, Doug Pens '67, M '71 and Rob Rubendall.
 The celebration included honoring Lynne Parks Hoffman and her family for her gift naming the William H. Parks Family Center for Environmental and Outdoor Education in honor of her father.

 Deb Kennedy Faylo '87 was hired as assistant director.

 Since 1965 the Antlers has been used for coursework, alumni family and educational camps, teams and clubs.